Next Book in the Series Browse A–Z

 Publication Reading Order

-The Dixie Morris Animal Adventures is a Western / Literary Fiction series by Gilbert Morris, comprising 10 books published between 1998 and 1999.
-Books are listed in publication order, which is the recommended reading sequence.
+The Dixie Morris Animal Adventures is a Western / Literary Fiction series by Gilbert Morris, made up of 10 books published between 1998 and 1999.
+It begins with Dixie & Jumbo (Short Story) (1998), and is best read in publication order.
+The most recent entry is Dixie & Flash (1999), spanning 1 years of storytelling.

 Gilbert Morris was an American novelist and short story writer known for his evocative depictions of rural life.
 Born in 1918 in Sumiton, Alabama, he drew heavily on his childhood experiences for his literary works.
 Morris's notable works include "A World of Difference" (1950), "The Road to Hiawassee" (1952), and "The Man With Thirty Names" (1963).
 His short story collection "Appalachian Trail" (1962) won the John Burroughs Medal for nature writing.
 Morris received the Pulitzer Prize for Fiction in 1956 for his novel "The Field of Vision."
 His writing garnered critical acclaim for its authentic portrayal of the complexities of Appalachian culture, its lyrical prose, and its exploration of universal themes of love, loss, and family.